 - Exercise – Stimulates thyroid secretion, combats stress, improves bone health, immunity and circulation and improves sleep.

 - Manage stress – Several studies have shown that stress can ignite autoimmune reactions and worsen inflammation.
-Include activities such as, exercise, hobbies, meditation, yoga, dancing, spending time in nature to minimise your stress levels
+Include activities such as, exercise, hobbies, meditation, yoga, dancing, spending time in nature to minimize your stress levels

 Top Three Supplements to Support Thyroid Health